The Trews: History

 Following Acoustic - Friends & Total Strangers the band released the single "Highway Of Heroes".
 It was inspired by the 2006 death of Capt.
 Nichola Goddard, the first Canadian female soldier killed in Afghanistan and a schoolmate of members of the Trews.
 It refers to the stretch of Highway 401 in Ontario, between CFB Trenton and downtown Toronto, where hundreds gather on bridges and overpasses to mourn soldiers killed in Afghanistan while the bodies of the fallen soldiers are transported from Trenton to the coroner's office in downtown Toronto.
 The song was made available on iTunes in Canada only, with all proceeds from the sales of the song going to the Canadian Hero Fund, a charity that provides academic scholarships to the spouses and children of soldiers killed in combat.
 In October 2014 "Highway of Heroes" was certified Gold in Canada for sales of over 40,000 digital downloads.

 In November 2010, the band performed the Canadian National anthem at the 98th Grey Cup in Edmonton.

 The band's fourth studio album, Hope & Ruin was released on April 12, 2011.
 The album was co-produced by John-Angus MacDonald and the Tragically Hip's Gord Sinclair and was recorded at the Hip's own Bathouse Studio in Bath, Ontario.
 The album was mixed by Canadian engineer/mixer Mike Fraser (AC/DC, Franz Ferdinand, Aerosmith, Mother Mother).
 The first single "Hope and Ruin" entered the top ten at Canadian rock radio within 3 weeks of its release.
 The video for Hope and Ruin received significant play on MuchMoreMusic.
 The second single and video from the album, "The World, I Know", received significant play and is the 12th single to enter the top 10 at rock radio in Canada.
-The third single from Hope and Ruin was "Misery Loves Company" which climbed to #6 on the rock charts making it the band's 13th top ten rock single.
+The third single from Hope and Ruin was "Misery Loves Company" which climbed to No. 6 on the rock charts making it the band's 13th top ten rock single.
 Hope & Ruin was released in Australia with first single "Hope & Ruin" receiving heavy airplay on Australian rock radio chain triple M; the band toured the continent three times during the album cycle.
 Hope & Ruin was also released in the United Kingdom, with "The World, I Know" acknowledged in the Top Songs of 2011 by Classic Rock Magazine.
 The band toured the UK and the USA heavily during this time.
 In August 2012 the band supported Bruce Springsteen at Magnetic Hill outside of Moncton, New Brunswick.
 They were invited by Bruce to join him in his encore for a 10-minute rendition of "Twist and Shout".